Evannly/molecule_localization_Tri-spot_PSF/data_generation/README.md

 1. img_sim_gen.m

    Generate Tri-spot PSF images.
 Don't change it unless you know what you are doing.

+   It takes about one minute to generate each image
 2. img_sim_gen_iso.m

    Generate Gaussian PSF images.
 Not robustly work.
 If you can improve this function, welcome to commit.